Annie Jones (bearded woman): Biography

-Annie Jones was born in Virginia, the county seat of Smyth County, in the southwestern end of the Commonwealth, on July 14, 1865.
+Annie Jones was born in Marion, Virginia, the county seat of Smyth County, in the southwestern end of the Commonwealth, on July 14, 1865.
 When Jones joined P. T. Barnum's exhibition as a child of only nine months, Jones' parents received a $150-a-week salary.
 She was billed as a new "infant Esau".
 By the age of five, she had a mustache, sideburns, and beard, and became well known as the "Bearded Girl".
 Photographer Mathew Brady took Jones' portrait as a child in 1865.
 A number of additional portraits were taken of Jones during her lifetime and were widely distributed.

 When she was about five years old, Jones went touring with Barnum's "Greatest Show on Earth", appearing in the circus sideshow and also in dime museums.
 When she was 16, Jones married a barker named Richard Elliot.
 They divorced 15 years later, and Jones subsequently married William Donovan, who worked in the show's wardrobe.
 They toured Europe, but then Donovan died a few years later and Jones re-joined Barnum's circus.

 In an incident which may have been one of Barnum's publicity stunts, a New York phrenologist kidnapped Jones when she was a young child.
 Barnum and the police found her exhibited in a church fair.
 When the man claimed the child as his, the matter went to court.
 The judge had Jones separated from the others before it was her time to testify.
 When the child was taken to the courtroom, she went straight to her parents when she saw them.
 The judge declared the case closed.